tjohn327/raspberry_pi_ups/README.md

 ## Description

 An uninterruptible power supply for Raspberry Pi that can provide more than an hour of backup power and can shutdown the Pi safely.
-This UPS can be used to power any 5V device with upto 3A continous current.
+This UPS can be used to power any 5V device with up to 3A continuous current.
 It is based on Texas Instruments [BQ25895](http://www.ti.com/product/BQ25895) power management IC and [TPS61236P](http://www.ti.com/product/TPS61236P) boost converter IC.

 This UPS can power a Raspberry Pi through the GPIO header by using it as a hat.
-When used as a hat, the GPIO pins 2, 3 and 4 will be utilised for I2C and interrupt signals.
+When used as a hat, the GPIO pins 2, 3 and 4 will be utilized for I2C and interrupt signals.

 ![UPS Working](https://github.com/tjohn327/raspberry_pi_ups/blob/master/Assests/UPSPi.png "UPS powering a Raspberry Pi 3B+ model")